-Child Safety Seat Technicians
+Child Safety Seat Programs

 The City of La Porte Emergency Medical Services (EMS) has taken aggressive steps to further protect our children by training paramedics on the proper installation of child safety seats.
 Our Child Safety Seat Technicians have passed a National Highway Traffic Safety Administration (NHTSA) certification course and each are very willing to help ensure your child safety seat is properly installed.